 Selecting the perfect location is a key step in the installation process.
-First, consider how it feels to be in the spaces where you are considering mounting your board.
+First, consider how it feels in the spaces you’re considering mounting your board.

-You want your training area to be comfortable to be in, and pleasant enough that you don’t dread your hangboard sessions.
+You want your training area to be comfortable and pleasant enough that you don’t dread your hangboard sessions.
 For example, a hangboard mounted in a cold, dark garage may end up neglected simply because the setting is unappealing for training.

-Once you have identified some good location options for mounting your board, think about how it will actually feel to train in each of them.
-If you are considering mounting the board above a doorframe, make sure the height of the frame is well-suited to your body.
+Once you’ve identified some good location options for mounting your board, think about how it will actually feel to train in each of them.
+If you’re considering mounting the board above a doorframe, make sure the height of the frame is well-suited to your body.

 No matter where you choose to install your board, it needs to be safely mounted and structurally sound.
 You want to get strong, but you don’t want to rip your board off the wall!

-If you are mounting your board above a doorframe or to another part of your home, you need to locate the studs, or internal framing, of your wall of choice.
+If you’re mounting your board above a doorframe or to another part of your home, locate the studs, or internal framing, of your wall of choice.

 A few items that will come in handy include a power drill, a level, a stud finder, proper hardware, a backing board, and a variety of drill bits.
-A backing board is a solid piece of wood measuring 1 to 2 inches thick that serves as the surface to screw your hangboard onto.
+A backing board is a solid piece of wood measuring 1-2 inches thick that serves as the surface to screw your hangboard onto.

 The dimensions of your backing board should be slightly larger than your actual hangboard in both length and width.
 You want the entire hangboard to fit on the backing board without sitting over the edges.
 A backing board allows you to minimize the number of holes you drill into your wall or mounting surface.

 Once you know the location of your studs or other structural elements, mark them clearly with a pencil.
-As you decide on the position of both your hangboard and your backing board, use the level to make sure the hangboard will be fixed in a perfectly level position.
+As you decide on the position of both your hangboard and your backing board, use the level to make sure the hangboard is fixed in a perfectly level position.

 Time to Install the Hangboard